oduameh/node-course/docs/Instructions/getting-started.md

 :::

-First, we need to connect to your device with SSH.
+Connect to the device with SSH.

-For Mac OSX and Linux, use the following command.
+For Mac OS X and Linux, use the following command:

 :::note